mmuckley/torchkbnufft/README.md

 NUFFT functions are each wrapped as a ```torch.autograd.Function```, allowing backpropagation through NUFFT operators for training neural networks.

-This package was inspired in large part by the implementation of NUFFT operations in the
-[Michigan Image Reconstruction Toolbox (Matlab)](https://github.com/JeffFessler/mirt).
+This package was inspired in large part by the NUFFT implementation in the [Michigan Image Reconstruction Toolbox (Matlab)](https://github.com/JeffFessler/mirt).

 ### Operation Modes and Stages